opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

 33     During oral submissions, Pritam’s counsel argued that the requisite _mens rea_ was a dominant intention to assist the employer, and did not focus on the issue of knowledge.
 This argument was

 misconceived.
 The case law clearly shows that the requisite _mens rea_ is whether the accused had knowledge of the circumstances constituting the offence.
 The question of ‘dominant intention’ only arises where there is a dispute over whom the accused had actually abetted.
-This was seen in _Daw Aye Aye Mu v PP_ [1998] 2 SLR 64, where the High Court held that whether the accused had aided the employer or the illegal immigrant would depend on his dominant intention at the time that he did the act which led to the illegal immigrant’s employment.
+This was seen in _Daw Aye Aye Mu v PP_ <span class="citation">[1998] 2 SLR 64</span>, where the High Court held that whether the accused had aided the employer or the illegal immigrant would depend on his dominant intention at the time that he did the act which led to the illegal immigrant’s employment.

 _The judge did not err in calling for the defence_